Support in Alaska (2026)

 How Alaska Calculates Child Support

-Alaska determines child support obligations under Civil Rule 90.3, which uses an income-based formula.
+Alaska determines child support obligations under Civil Rule 90.3, which uses a percentage-of-income formula.
 The calculation begins with the non-custodial parent’s adjusted annual income.
 Gross income includes earnings from all sources — wages, salaries, commissions, bonuses, self-employment income, dividends, interest, rental income, Permanent Fund Dividends, Social Security benefits, workers’ compensation, and other recurring income.

 Deductions are applied for federal and state income taxes, FICA taxes, mandatory retirement contributions, union dues, child support for prior children, and the cost of health insurance for the child.
 The resulting adjusted income is then multiplied by a percentage based on the number of children: 20% for one child, 27% for two children, and 33% for three children, with additional percentages for more children.